magicleap/SuperGluePretrainedNetwork/README.md

 ### Evaluation mode

 You can also estimate the pose using RANSAC + Essential Matrix decomposition and evaluate it if the ground truth relative poses and intrinsics are provided in the input `.txt` files.
-Each `.txt` file contains three key groundtruth matrices: a 3x3 intrinsics matrix of image0: `K0`, a 3x3 intrinsics matrix of image1: `K1` , and a 4x4 matrix of the relative pose extrinsics `T_0to1`.
+Each `.txt` file contains three key ground truth matrices: a 3x3 intrinsics matrix of image0: `K0`, a 3x3 intrinsics matrix of image1: `K1` , and a 4x4 matrix of the relative pose extrinsics `T_0to1`.

-To run the evaluation on the sample set of images (by default reading `assets/scannet_sample_pairs.txt`), you can run:
+To run the evaluation on the sample set of images (by default reading `assets/scannet_sample_pairs_with_gt.txt`), you can run:

 ```sh
 ./match_pairs.py --eval